What is account-based advertising?

 LinkedIn is the primary social channel for B2B account-based advertising.
 The platform's professional data makes it ideal for reaching specific roles within target accounts.
 LinkedIn's account targeting capabilities let you upload company lists and target by company name, job title, and seniority.

-The precision matters.
-You can serve different creative to the CFO and VP of Operations at the same company, each with messaging tailored to their function.
+To set up LinkedIn ABA campaigns, use the Matched Audiences feature to upload your target account list as a CSV, then layer job title and seniority filters to carve out role-specific audiences within each account.
+This gives you the ability to serve different creative to the CFO and VP of Operations at the same company, each with messaging tailored to their function.
 Sponsored Content and Message Ads are the most common formats for ABA campaigns.

 LinkedIn targeting options include: